-This decision will be made by the DSL with input from the Head and other members of staff if appropriate.
+This decision will be made by the DSL and other members of staff if appropriate.
 The decision should be recorded in line with school policy.

 Decisions will be reviewed throughout the process of responding to the incident.

 Assessing the risks